americanexpress/one-app/docs/api/modules/App-Configuration.md

 The `provideStateConfig` directive is useful for supplying string-based key value settings per runtime (e.g. `client` or `server`) and per `environmentLevel` (e.g. QA, Prod, etc).
 The `environmentLevel` is specified in the [`ONE_CONFIG_ENV` environment variable](../server/Environment-Variables.md#one_config_env) when running the Server.

+**⚠️ Please Consider**

+> Server specific values used within state config are not isolated from the client side, as they are used
+> while rendering server side Holocron modules.
+Please use caution not to expose any sensitive data in a
+> Holocron module while using `state.get('config')` server-side while rendering markup in your module.

 In practice, the state config supplied by a Root Module may look like this shape:

 ```js